Feast on Spirituality Fast from Justice

 Rulers call out Jesus for being unjust, “This man welcomes sinners and eats with them.”
 “So, to them, Jesus addressed this parable” of an unjust son who “squandered his inheritance.”
 Suffering the consequences, the Prodigal Son wisely returns home to a loving father.
 An older brother is angry about the father’s loving spirit.
 He wants justice – for the boy to suffer more.
-He calls out his father, angry he welcomes a sinner home.
+He calls out his father, angry the father welcomes a sinner home.

 Prayer: Spirit, empower me for love.